Desk with Laptop, Calculator, Files and small model of house with epc colours

 This is described in the DEA Smart Auditing Rules, applied by the Energy Assessor Scheme Operating Board - http://easob.co.uk/

-In the case of our Passivhaus, the owner had a huge quantity of documentary evidence, and had the ability to contact suppliers to get any further evidence we needed.
+In the case of our 'Passivhaus', the owner had a huge quantity of documentary evidence, and had the ability to contact suppliers and the original architect to get further evidence if we we needed it.

 In my limited experience in this field of work, this situation is extremely rare.

-We were able to override the u-value for:
+For this property we were able to override the u-values for:

 Another important area I wanted to check before visiting site was whether the main heating system and mechanical ventilation systems were listed in the Product Characteristics Database (PCDB).